DanielRings/ReusableLaunchSystem/README.md

 #REUSABLE LAUNCH SYSTEM README#
-A model of SpaceX's Grasshopper Program in the Kerbal Space Program, using the kOS mod.
+A model of SpaceX's Grasshopper Program in Kerbal Space Program, using the kOS mod.

 ##CONTENTS##